waihongchung/dress/README.md

 - `dress-imputation.js` contains methods for imputing missing values.
 	- `DRESS.meanMode` - Mean/mode imputation.
 	- `DRESS.locf` - Last observation carried forward imputation.
+	- `DRESS.nullify` - Set the nullable values of the specified features to null.
+	- `DRESS.denullify` - Remove any subjects that contains a null value as one of the specified features.

 - `dress-descriptive.js` contains methods for performing descriptive analysis.
 	- `DRESS.proportions` - Calculate the proportion of subjects that a positive outcome, and optionally compare the result to that of a second group of subjects.